Matesxs/FIT_IVS_Calculator_projekt/README.md

 test - run tests on app
-test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console profile_with_log - start profiling with random data input and output log data pack - create .exe files from app, generate docomentation and pack it to zip for submit (Windows required) pip - show installed packages
+test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console profile_with_log - start profiling with random data input and output log data (graphviz optional) pack - create .exe files from app, generate docomentation and pack it to zip for submit pip - show installed packages
 ```